 Need to expect minimal privacy as both rooms are in use (one a study, the other a music room).
 Its simplicity, the interests of the hosts, and the sharing perhaps make it unique compared to other possibilities.

-Shared bathroom, shared kitchen, parking spaces if with car, internet, telephone.
+Shared bathroom, parking spaces if with car, internet, telephone.
 Use of kitchen to be negotiated as we are a gluten free vegetarian household.

 It true BnB tradition we offer a simple breakfast to guests (if it fits in their schedule) and occasionally a meal.
 We enjoy exchanging experiences with guests.
 If they can make music even better.